 Inward foreign direct investment

-According to theoretical models, under conditions of international or interregional capital mobility, labor market integration that leads to immigration of workers attracts capital inflows because of the complementarity between capital and labor in producing goods and services.
-Analogously, emigration slows capital formation.
+Under conditions of international or interregional capital mobility, labor market integration that leads to immigration of workers attracts capital inflows because of the complementarity between capital and labor in producing goods and services.
+Similarly, emigration slows capital formation.

-It is important to distinguish the causal effect of migration on capital movements, which is strongly positive, from the correlation between them, which may be weak.
-Even when the causal effect is positive, labor and capital may move in opposite directions across countries and regions.
-For that reason, little correlation may be observed between capital accumulation and labor flows, even though the causal effect from net migration to the change in the capital stock is unambiguously positive.
-A prime example is the opposite movement of labor and capital following reunification of Germany in 1990.
-Large labor flows moved from East to West Germany, while capital accumulated faster in the East .
+It is important to distinguish the causal effect of migration on capital movements, which is clearly positive under capital–labor complementarity, from the correlation between them, which may be weak.
+In fact, labor and capital may move in opposite directions across countries and regions.
+For that reason, little correlation may be observed between capital accumulation and labor flows, even in the case where the causal effect from net migration on the change in the capital stock is unambiguously positive.
+A prime example is the opposite movement of labor and capital following the reunification of Germany in 1990.
+There have been substantial migration flows from East to West Germany, while capital accumulated faster in the East .
 The pattern can be explained by neoclassical growth theory .
 Consider a low-productivity region with a capital stock per capita that is below its long-term level.
 Integration of labor markets then leads to labor outflows (because of low wages) while at the same time capital will move into the region (because of a relatively high return on capital investment).
 Importantly, however, capital accumulation occurs at a slower rate than without emigration.
-If labor market integration occurs when the regions involved are sufficiently developed, labor and capital may flow in the same direction .
+By contrast, if labor market integration occurs when the regions involved are sufficiently developed, then labor and capital flow in the same direction.

 The challenge for empirical research is to identify causal effects between immigration and FDI.
 One study looks at the two-way relationship of stocks of immigrants and stocks of inward FDI from foreign countries into the 16 German states over the period 1991–2002 .
 It finds that inward FDI is significantly increased by a higher stock of immigrants, if it comes from high-income countries.
 One possible explanation for this effect is that immigrants assist in interactions with foreign companies in their home country, thus helping overcome information problems.
-It is interesting to note that, unlike a higher stock of immigrants, a larger domestic labor force does not promote inward FDI, so it is not just the larger population size that attracts inward FDI.
+Unlike a higher stock of immigrants, a larger domestic labor force does not promote inward FDI.

 Outward foreign direct investment

-There is also evidence that a higher stock of immigrants has a positive impact on the stock of international bank loans from the host country to the immigrants’ home country .
+A higher stock of immigrants also has a positive impact on the stock of international bank loans from the host country to the immigrants’ home country .
 The effect is particularly large when the immigrants are high-skilled and the two countries do not share a common language, legal heritage, or colonial past.
 This suggests that immigrants are particularly important for facilitating cross-border financial flows when informational problems are severe.

-As is the case for bank loans, there may also be a positive effect from immigration on outward FDI from the host country to the immigrants’ home country.
-One study suggests that a larger immigration stock of both low- and high-skilled workers in the US in 1990 has been shown to have lead to higher subsequent growth of outward FDI financed by US firms over 1990–2000 .
-The channels through which immigration affects outward FDI may differ for low- and high-skilled migrants, however.
-One hypothesis is that investors in developed countries with little advance information about the quality of the labor force in developing countries may observe a rather high productivity of immigrants despite their few formal qualifications, take it as signal of the quality of the labor force in the home country of the immigrants, and thus may be more positively inclined to invest there than they would be without that signal.
+Moreover, there may be a positive effect from immigration on outward FDI from the host country to the immigrants’ home country.
+For instance, a larger immigration stock of both low-skilled and high-skilled workers in the US in 1990 has been shown to have lead to higher subsequent growth of outward FDI financed by US firms over the period 1990–2000 .
+The channels through which immigration affects outward FDI may differ for low-skilled and high-skilled migrants, however.
+One hypothesis is that investors in developed countries with little advance information about the quality of the labor force in developing countries observe a rather high productivity of immigrants despite their few formal qualifications, take it as a signal of the quality of the labor force in the home country of the immigrants, and thus are more positively inclined to invest there than they would be without that signal.
 High-skilled immigrants, by contrast, may actively contribute to the creation of international business networks, particularly through their language skills.

 Demonstrating causality is usually achieved by constructing a measure of migration that is based on bilateral migration flows.
 These are determined by geographic and cultural distance between countries, or past migration; that is, by external factors that have no direct effect on investment or productivity gains.
 Using such an externally determined migration variable rather than actual migration avoids that the estimated migration effects actually come from omitted determinants of investment and productivity that are correlated with migration and would therefore bias estimation results.
-The most common approach to avoiding such omitted-variable bias is to use historically rooted migration stocks of different immigration groups as a predictor of migration.
-The approach is based on the notion that potential migrants determine where to migrate based on the number of prior migrants from their country, who can ease their migration by providing a social network based on family or cultural ties.
+The most common approach to avoiding such omitted-variable bias is to use historically rooted migration stocks of different immigration groups for constructing the external migration measure.
+The approach is based on the notion that potential migrants choose their destination based on the number of prior migrants from their home country.
+The idea is that those migrants provide a social network based on family or cultural ties.